johndru-astrophysics/cmg/README.md

 std::cout << earthPtr.getMass() << std::endl;
 ```

 Use this to lock a weak object until it goes out of scope.
-This saves you from locking the object everytime you want to call one of it's functions.
+This saves you from locking the object every time you want to call one of its functions.

 ## Help and bug reporting